 Waller also addresses concerns about the potential for stablecoins to minimize the primacy of US currency.
 The governor says that stablecoins could actually help US monetary policy as long as they are pegged to the dollar.

 “Commercial banks and stablecoins pegged to the US dollar act as conduits for US monetary policy and amplify policy actions.
-So, if anything, private stablecoins pegged to the dollar broaden the reach of US monetary policy rather than diminish it.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+So, if anything, private stablecoins pegged to the dollar broaden the reach of US monetary policy rather than diminish it.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram